nobodyMO/node-red-contrib-piface-digital/README.md

 On a fresh Raspbian installation you should enable SPI.
 Therefor start `raspi-config` and enable SPI under "Advanced Options".

-After rebooting you should add your user to the SPI-Group:
+After rebooting you should add your user to the SPI-Group, e.g. for user pi:
 ```
 usermod -a -G spi pi
 ```